lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Ciphertext collision resistance {#sec-cons-ct-collision}

 The notion of a ciphertext collision resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts that will decapsulate to the same shared secret under the same public key.
 In [X-Wing] it is proven that ML-KEM has this property and therefore the ML-KEM ciphertext can safely be omitted from the KEM combiner.
-Similarly, RSA-KEM {{I-D.ietf-lamps-rfc5990bis}} is a bijective map between the shared secret `Z` and the ciphertext `C` and so is naturally immune to ciphertext collision.
-This leaves only ECDH, X25519 and X448 which are not ciphertext collision resistant and for which the ciphertexts need to be included in the derivation of the shared secret.
+Ciphertext collision resistance is not guaranteed for either RSA-KEM or ECDH, therefore these ciphertexts are bound to the key derivation.

 <!-- End of Security Considerations section -->